workergnome/exquisite_donut/README.md

 **Rule 6.4**

-All drawing **MUST** use a framerate of 60fps (should this be 30? if i remember, i had trouble hitting 60fps in processing when i was a beginner) when calculating acceleration and velocity.
+All drawing **MUST** use a framerate of 60fps when calculating acceleration and velocity.
 All drawing **SHOULD** attempt to display particles at 60fps.

 ## Questions